nautechsystems/nautilus_trader/docs/user_guide/orders.md

 A _Stop-Limit_ order is a conditional order which once triggered will immediately place a _Limit_ order at the specified price.

-In the following example we create a _Stop-Limit_ order to BUY 50,000 GBP at a limit price of 1.3000 USD once the market hits the trigger price of 1.30010 USD on the Currenex FX ECN, active until midday 6th June, 2022 (UTC):
+In the following example we create a _Stop-Limit_ order on the Currenex FX ECN to BUY 50,000 GBP at a limit price of 1.3000 USD once the market hits the trigger price of 1.30010 USD, active until midday 6th June, 2022 (UTC):

 ```python
 order: StopLimitOrder = self.order_factory.stop_limit(